Healthy Homes Assessment Newtown

 Callum

-When should I require to meet requirements of the Healthy Homes Standards?
+What time do I require to be in compliance with requirements of the Healthy Homes Standards?

 Newtown Healthy Homes Compliance Timeframes

-• A Healthy Homes Declaration of Intent, an Insulation Statement and an Insurance Statement must be included in any new, renewed or altered tenancy contract.
+• A Healthy Homes Declaration of Intent as well as an Insulation Statement, and an Insurance Statement must be included in any new, renewed or amended tenancy agreement.

-From 1 July 2021
+Beginning 1 July 2021

-Starting 1 July 2023
+From 1 July 2023

-• All households which are rented to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of when the tenancy first began.
+• All households which are rented by Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of the date when the tenancy started.

-Starting 1 July 2024
+Beginning 1 July 2024

-• All rental houses must comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All rental houses must comply with the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes